vashilK/Redis-cache/README.md

 ```
 Once command run you should be able ot see all TypeReference classes for classes annotated with
 @RedisCacheSerializable in target > generated-sources > main > java
-There classes are really important for serializing and deserializing your data objects in cache correctly.
+There classes are really important to serialize and deserialize your objects in cache correctly.

 ### Spring AOP

 Since the aspects are defined inside this library you will need make your Spring project aware of them.
-We are going to use the annotation based configuration
+We are going to use the annotation based configuration method.
-method.
 Add the following configuration:

 ```java
 @Configuration